bjnmercer/bjnmercer.github.io/_posts/2022-10-30-agent-based-concurrency-fsharp-chatserver.md

 ## Another Chat Server?
 Really?

-At my place of work, the preferred chat client of choice was MSN Messenger.
-I was not very fond of MSN Messenger; it used a lot of memory (at least 30 megabytes), it was slow, and it had annoying animated "emoticons".
+In the early days at my place of work, the preferred chat client of choice was MSN Messenger.
+I was not very fond of MSN Messenger; it used a lot of memory (at least 30 megabytes), it was slow, and it had annoying animated "emoticons". (don't get me started about MS Teams)

 I realise that these are not good reasons to roll your own chat program, but I was young and I was also keen to learn multithreaded programming, so this seemed like a good exercise in <s>re-inventing the wheel</s> learning.